Xceptance/xlt-documentation/content/en/xtc/basics/045-organizations.md

 {{% warning title="Accidental Lockout" %}}
 If you are not currently logged in via an external provider the system will warn you about **locking yourself out of the organization**.
 Take this warning seriously as you will not be able to access the organization (and therefore change the login requirement) after saving the configuration!

-Admins **SHOULD** be logged in via the login provider they intend their users to use, if possible.
+Admins **should** be logged in via the login provider they intend their users to use, if possible.
 The system checks your current issuer against the entries in the list while entering them and therefore provides immediate feedback regarding any typos in the URL.
 {{% /warning %}}